-5.2 Each study group may also adopt draft Questions in accordance with the procedure described in § 17.2 of section 4 below or for approval by WTDC.
+3.4.2 Each study group may also adopt draft Questions for approval by TDAG in accordance with the procedure described in § 5.1.2 of section 5 below or for approval by WTDC.

-5.3 In addition to the above, each study group shall be competent to adopt guidelines and reports.
+3.4.3 In addition to the above, each study group shall be competent to approve guidelines, reports and handbooks.

-5.4 In cases where the implementation of the results obtained is through activities of the Telecommunication Development Bureau (BDT), such as workshops, regional meetings, or surveys, these activities should be reflected in the annual operational plan and conducted in coordination with the relevant study Question.
+3.4.4 In cases where the implementation of the results obtained is through activities of BDT, such as workshops, regional meetings, or surveys, these activities should be reflected in the annual operational plan and conducted in coordination with the relevant study Question.
+(Editorial Note: Modification of the substance by the Rapporteur was not accepted because this provision is related to BDT activities not study groups.)

-5.5 In the cases where the terms of reference of a rapporteur group are completed prior to the end of the study period, the study group should issue guidelines, reports, best practices and Recommendations promptly for review by the membership.
+3.4.5 In the cases where the terms of reference of a rapporteur group are completed prior to the end of the study period, the study group should issue guidelines, reports, best practices and Recommendations promptly for review by the membership.